CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 ## **Task 3: Secure Access via Bastion Host**

-In this task, you'll learn how to access and Azure virtual machine using Azure Bastion service.
+In this task, you'll learn how to access an Azure virtual machine using the Azure Bastion service.

 1. Navigate to the Azure portal.
 Using the search bar, search for **Virtual networks (1)** and **select (2)** from the suggestions.